 It may help up to some extent.
 Slugging locks in the moisture and hydrates the skin, thus slowing down the signs of aging.

-- Slugging is a K-beauty trend that claims to lock your skin’s natural moisture and provide you dewy glass skin look.
+- Slugging is a K-beauty trend that claims to lock your skin’s natural moisture and provide you with a dewy glass skin look.

 - It involves sealing your nighttime skin care routine with a layer of slimy petroleum jelly to lock the moisturizing ingredients.